reactjs/react.dev/beta/src/content/learn/manipulating-the-dom-with-refs.md

 ### Example: Scrolling to an element {/*example-scrolling-to-an-element*/}

 You can have more than a single ref in a component.
 In this example, there is a carousel of three images.
-Each button centers an image by calling the browser [`scrollIntoView()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) method the corresponding DOM node:
+Each button centers an image by calling the browser [`scrollIntoView()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) method on the corresponding DOM node:

 <Sandpack>